Anglo-American University Semester in Prague (CEA)

 The Prague program is open to students in all majors, and students should be in their Sophomore, Junior, or Senior year during the time of the application.
 Students must have at least a 2.7 GPA.
 Applications from other SUNYs are welcome.

-Applications for spring semester are due October 15th.
+Applications for fall semester are due April 1 and spring semester are due October 1.
 Applying to this program requires completion of the Binghamton University education abroad application and supplemental documents for CEA.

 - First, complete an application with Binghamton by clicking the “Apply Now” button at the top of this page.
 All application materials must be submitted by the Binghamton University application deadline.
 These items include:

 - 2 Academic References

 - Do not begin an application with CEA directly.

 - Once your application is complete, Binghamton's Office of International Education & Global Initiatives (IEGI) will make an admissions decision.
 Students will commit to the program and IEGI will inform CEA of all committed students on a rolling basis.

 - After receiving a list of committed students from IEGI, CEA creates online accounts for each accepted student with access to housing, academic, visa, and other important information.